 - Take photos of anything that might support your claim.
 This might include damage to your car to prove that your car rental was reasonable and necessary.

 - Pay by debit or credit card rather than cash to better document the nature of your expenses.

 Use common sense and assume that the insurance adjuster will challenge every expense.

 A Personal Injury Lawyer Can Help You Calculate and Prove Your Out-of-Pocket Expenses

 Any experienced personal injury lawyer has claimed and proven out-of-pocket expenses in court and at the negotiating table.
 Don’t be afraid to ask for help because you might qualify for more compensation than you think.
-William G. Kolodner Personal Injury Lawyers can help you fight back against a stubborn insurance company contact us today at (410) 837-2144.
+WGK Personal Injury Lawyers can help you fight back against a stubborn insurance company contact us today at (410) 837-2144.